KualiCo/hackathon-starter/README.md

 ##Hack on it

-In three different terminal sessions run:
+In two different terminal sessions run:

  - `npm start`
  - `webpack -w`